kanriapp/kanri/CONTRIBUTING.md

 * Have ESLint and Volar installed on your IDE for code formatting.
 * Follow the general Vue conventions (except for kebab-casing and events)
 * Use camelCasing on any function/method/property in code you've contributed.

+Please also take a look at the [Code of Conduct](https://github.com/trobonox/kanri/blob/main/CODE_OF_CONDUCT.md).

 ## Here’s the process for contributing to Kanri
 * Fork the Kanri repository, and clone it locally on your development machine.